 When you arrive for your TEE, you will change into a hospital gown, and then be taken to the testing room.

-Your throat is sprayed with an anesthetic to numb it.
-You may be given a mild sedative through an IV (intravenous) line in your arm to help you relax.
+Your provider will spray your throat with a numbing medicine.
+You may be given a medicine through an IV (intravenous) in your arm to help you relax.
 You may also be given oxygen.
 Then you’ll be asked to lie on your left side.

-The doctor gently inserts the probe into your mouth.
-As you swallow, the tube is slowly guided into your esophagus.
-The tube is lubricated to make it slide easily.
+The healthcare provider gently inserts the small, lubricated probe into your mouth.
+As you swallow, he or she will slowly guide the tube into your esophagus.

-You may feel the doctor moving the probe, but it shouldn’t hurt or interfere with your breathing.
-A nurse monitors your heart rate, blood pressure, and breathing.
+You may feel the healthcare provider moving the probe, but it shouldn’t hurt or interfere with your breathing.
+A nurse checks your heart rate, blood pressure, and breathing.
 The test usually takes 20 to 40 minutes.

 You can eat and drink again when your throat is no longer numb.